 Each component of a funeral service offers a unique opportunity to honor the person who has passed.
 Consider what you'd like to do for each one separately, and then step back and see how they work together as a whole.
 Use some of LoveToKnow's memorial tribute examples to guide you.

 It's never easy announcing the death of a loved one, but this is the first step in honoring the person who has passed.
 Close relatives and friends deserve a personal phone call delivering the unhappy news, but announcements can be mailed to more distant acquaintances.

 Creating the announcement that will appear in your local newspaper's obituaries section offers an even greater opportunity to list the highlights of your loved one's life, as well as let everyone know what the funeral arrangements will be.

 A lovely floral arrangement for the cemetery or church service and a personal note provide another way to show your respect.
 You might choose an arrangement that includes the deceased's favorite flowers, or you can include flowers that have personal meaning to you.

 Professional florists can take your initial flower choices and make suggestions about the best ways to use them in an arrangement.
 They'll also take care of delivering your flowers directly to the funeral home if that's your wish.

 A poem can offer a wonderful way to express your feelings about the person who has passed.
 There are many poems written specifically for the passing of a mother, father or child that can be read during a eulogy, or you might even choose to write one of your own.

 Although the main purpose of a funeral program is to let those in attendance know the order of events, it's also a perfect place to include a tribute.
 Consider adding a nice photo of the deceased, and perhaps a few sentiments about what this person meant to everyone.
-This can also be a good place to include a poem that everyone can hang on to as a keepsake.
+The program can also be a good place to include a poem that everyone can hang on to as a keepsake.